Trusted WordPress tutorials, when you need them most.

 Weglot

-You will need to enter Weglot API to connect your WordPress site to their platform during the setup.
+During our research, we found that you will need to enter the Weglot API to connect your WordPress site to their platform during the setup.
 After that, you will choose your preferred language, site language, and the languages you want to add.

 Other notable features include SEO-friendly URL support, WooCommerce support, a language switcher button, third-party translation services, and more.